 - Heat butter + sugar + cocoa + milk on the stove

 - You’re done

-The mixture is pretty sticky, so it’ll have to chill out in the refrigerator before you shape into balls.
+The mixture is pretty sticky, so you’ll have to chill it in the refrigerator before you shape it into balls.
 You WANT a sticky foundation.
 Why?
 If the chocolate-oat mixture is too dry, the finished snowballs will taste dry.